-Students are required to participate in the online courses and complete probe quizzes and instructor exercises based on the 90% or higher performance criterion.
-Final exams must be passed at the current cut score rate.
-A Course Certificate will be given contingent upon mastery of exams, completion of all course lessons, and full payment of all tuition and/or fees.
+Students are required to participate in the online courses and complete all activities and quizzes based on the 90% or higher performance criterion.
+A Course Certificate will be given contingent upon 90% average mastery of exams, completion of all course lessons, and full payment of all tuition and/or fees.